 - Frederick National Laboratory for Cancer Research

-Through its broad programs in epidemiology, genetics, statistics, and related areas, the Division of Cancer Epidemiology and Genetics (DCEG) carries out population-based and interdisciplinary research both nationally and internationally to discover the genetic and environmental determinants of cancer.
+Through its broad programs in epidemiology, genetics, statistics, and related areas, the intramural Division of Cancer Epidemiology and Genetics (DCEG) carries out population-based and interdisciplinary research both nationally and internationally to discover the genetic and environmental determinants of cancer.
 DCEG is uniquely positioned to conduct value-added epidemiologic research projects that are high-risk in nature and require (a) long-term commitments of scientific staff and funding support through contracts, (b) a coordinated national programmatic approach, or (c) a rapid response to emerging public health or scientific issues.
 The Division develops multi-disciplinary infrastructures and resources for use throughout the scientific community, including database management software for genome-wide association studies, biospecimen inventories, family-based studies, a variety of software packages for exposure assessment, and interactive cancer mortality atlases to generate leads into the environmental determinants of cancer.
 DCEG also has a firm commitment to training the next generation of scientists, and has trainees from the predoctoral to postdoctoral stage.
 The research conducted by the Division often provides a scientific basis for public health recommendations and policies.

-The Epidemiology and Biostatistics Program consists of six branches that conduct independent and collaborative epidemiologic and biostatistical investigations to identify the distribution, characteristics, and causes of cancer in human populations.
+The Epidemiology and Biostatistics Program consists of five branches that conduct independent and collaborative epidemiologic and biostatistical investigations to identify the distribution, characteristics, and causes of cancer in human populations.
 The Program investigates demographic variation in the occurrence of cancer by age, race, gender, geography, and over time.
-Special emphasis is placed on the carcinogenic effects of occupational and environmental exposures, ionizing and non-ionizing radiation, dietary and nutritional factors, medicinal agents such as hormones, infectious agents, and host factors including genetic susceptibility to cancer-causing exposures.
+Special emphasis is placed on the carcinogenic effects of occupational and environmental exposures, ionizing and non-ionizing radiation, dietary and metabolic factors, medicinal agents such as hormones, infectious agents, and host factors including genetic susceptibility to cancer-causing exposures.
 The Program also develops biostatistical methods for family-based and population-based studies on cancer etiology and prevention.

 Fellows in the DCEG Fellowship Program work with world class scientists to explore the causes of cancer and new approaches to its prevention.
 Predoctoral and postdoctoral fellows carry out, analyze, and publish population, family, and laboratory-based studies.
 They gain experience in diverse study designs, novel analytic techniques, and genomics and informatics.
 Professional skills development and preparation for future careers in epidemiology and related areas are an integral part of the program.
 For more information and to apply, visit our Web site at: http://dceg.cancer.gov/fellowship-training.